Super Cub (novel series): Anime

-An anime adaptation by Studio Kai was announced on November 20, 2019.
+An anime television series adaptation by Studio Kai was announced on November 20, 2019.
 The series was directed by Toshiro Fujii, with Toshizō Nemoto handling series composition, Tōru Imanishi designing the characters, and Tomohisa Ishikawa and ZAQ composing the music.
-It aired from April 7 to June 23, 2021 on AT-X, Tokyo MX, TV Aichi, KBS Kyoto, and BS11.
+It aired from April 7 to June 23, 2021, on AT-X, Tokyo MX, TV Aichi, KBS Kyoto, and BS11.
 The opening theme song, "Mahō no Kaze" (まほうのかぜ), was performed by Akane Kumada, while the ending theme song, "Haru e no Dengon" (春への伝言), was performed by the main cast members Yuki Yomichi, Ayaka Nanase, and Natsumi Hioka.
 The series ran for 12 episodes.
 Funimation streamed the series, releasing new episodes on Wednesdays.

 A Blu-ray box set containing all 12 episodes in the series was released in Japan on August 25, 2021.
 A Blu-ray collection with both the original Japanese audio and an English dub was released in North America by Funimation on May 31, 2022.